BjBodner/old-portfolio/Machine_Learning_and_Optimization_Projects/Generating_Simulated_Metamaterials_Using_ATM_Algorithm/Readme.md

   <img src=https://github.com/BjBodner/Portfolio/blob/master/Machine_Learning_and_Optimization_Projects/Images/Focusing_Picture.JPG width="400" title="Designing Metamaterials using genetic algorithms">
 </p>

 2. To create a pand-pass filter - which transfer specific bands of frequencies.
 <p align="center">
     <img src=https://github.com/BjBodner/Portfolio/blob/master/Machine_Learning_and_Optimization_Projects/Images/Filtering_Picture.JPG width="400" title="Generating Swimming Motions using genetic algortihms">
 </p>

+As can be seen by the power spectrun in 9-1 and 10-1, the algorithm succeeds and decreasing the amplitudes of most frequencies higher than 20 (1/time) and manages to increase the amplitude of those at frequencies lower that 20.
+This indicates that it successfully created structures in the metamaterial which reflect shorter wavelength waves yet transmit the longer ones.
+In 9,10-b we can see the generated nano-structures in the metamaterial.
+The black regions indicate areas which have the maximal refractive index of 3, and the light-yellow mark the regions with a refractive index of 1, which indicates a hole in the metamaterial.